-(Replaces a portion of IFC 100-see IDFC 1000) Pre-requisites: Provisional Admission Co-requisites: None Provides an in-depth study of the health and safety practices required for maintenance of industrial, commercial, and home electrically operated equipment.
+(Replaces a portion of IFC 100-see IDFC 1000)

+Provides an in-depth study of the health and safety practices required for maintenance of industrial, commercial, and home electrically operated equipment.
 Topics include: introduction to OSHA regulations; safety tools, equipment, and procedures; and first aid and cardiopulmonary resuscitation.